Presto412/Google-Meet-Mute-Gesture/README.md

 To install the unpacked extension in chrome, follow the [instructions here](https://developer.chrome.com/extensions/getstarted).
 Briefly, navigate to `chrome://extensions`, make sure that the `Developer mode` switch is turned on in the upper right, and click `Load Unpacked`.
 Then select the appropriate directory (the `dist` directory containing `manifest.json`);

 Also, if you'd like to use your own training model from google [teachable machine](https://teachablemachine.withgoogle.com/) (the model has training images of only my face at this point), do replace the URL in `src/constants.js` and make sure to have the gesture classes match the values(MUTE_MIC and MUTE_VIDEO constants in `src/constants.js`).
+You can also control the `THRESHOLD` (ie Accuracy of prediction at which the mute mic/mute video will be applied, also present in `src/constants.js`).

 Using the extension
 ----
 Once the extension is installed, a popup will appear to grant access to the camera.
 After which you can use the extension however you like.
+Enable Debug logging in the console if you would like to view the debug logs.

 TODO